Stocks fall again on Wall Street as wild swings continue

 “Investors are still worried that those fiscal stimulus packages may not be able to contain the virus outbreak as well as to mitigate the impact on the economy,” said Louis Wong of Philip Capital Management.

+Asian markets also fell, while European markets were steadier following the rate cut by the Bank of England.

 Stock prices generally move on two main factors: how much profits companies are earning and how much investors are willing to pay for each $1 of them.
 For the first part, Wall Street is slashing its expectations, which undercuts stock prices.

-For the second, all the worries about the coronavirus mean investors are less willing to pay high prices.
+For the second, all coronavirus worries make investors less willing to pay high prices.
 Valuations were already above historical averages before the market’s declines began.

-Strategists at Goldman Sachs on Wednesday slashed their expectations for earnings growth this year, saying it will lead to the end of this bull market, which is the longest on record.
+Strategists at Goldman Sachs on Wednesday sharply cut their expectations for earnings growth this year, saying it will lead to the end of this bull market, which began more than a decade ago.

 A plunge in crude prices has wiped out profits for energy companies, while record-low Treasury yields are squeezing the financial sector.
 The strategists say S&P 500 earnings per share will likely fall 15% from a year earlier in the second quarter and could drag the index down to 2,450 in the middle of the year.
 That would be a nearly 28% drop from its record.